-- Planning an activity or project for the benefit of the local community (within the 2007 and 2009 postcode areas)
+- Individuals planning an activity, event or undertaking a capital project for the benefit of the community (within the 2007 and 2009 postcode areas); or

-- Established community groups and not for profit within the local area (within the 2007 and 2009 postcode areas)
+- Established community groups and not for profit organisations planning an activity, event or undertaking a capital project for the benefit of the community (within the 2007 and 2009 postcode areas); or

-- Should be a legal entity with an ABN number, CFN number or incorporated association
+- Should be a legal entity with an ABN number, incorporated association or registered charity.

-- Each application will be assessed against the following selection criteria
+Each application received will be assessed on these criteria:

-- Activity or project located within the local area (postcode 2007 and 2009) and must be conducted within the next 12 months;
+- Capital project, event or activity located within the local area and must be conducted within the next 12 months;

-- Detailed description of the event, activity or campaign including timeframes and an itemised budget;
+- Detailed description of the event, activity or capital project including timeframes and an itemised budget;

 - Assessment of past grants if applicable; and

-- Only one application per organisation and project
+- Only one successful application per organisation and project per financial year.